 My Story of Listening & Living Delight

 That same voice called me to be a mother and brought me to my knees finding my way as a new parent.
-It brought me into the inner landscape of my own heart to tend to live my meditation in everyday life.
+It brought me into the inner landscape of my own heart to LIVE my meditation in everyday life.
 It has called me out of the hurry to honor the rhythms of my family, and to linger in this very moment in the messy and miraculous.

 It has taken me into the halls of Georgetown University, Saint Katharine Drexel church, hospitals, schools and nonprofits where I teach and speak from this sacred space within me.
 The Beloved called me to accompany a friend who was dying – and for me to be transformed by her and Grace.